BanForFun/react-select-table/docs/actions.md

 **SET_ITEM_VALUES**

-Updates the keys of the [items object][items] and the items' value properties.
-Updates the [selection][selection].
+Updates the value property and key of each given item<br/>Updates the selection to keep the same rows selected

 Parameters:

 1. `map` *object*

-   The keys should be the old item values, and the matching values should be the new item values
+   The keys should be the old item values, and the values should be the new ones

 #### `patchItems`

 **PATCH_ITEMS**

-Patches the items inside the [items object][items].
+Applies the given patches to the matching items (found by the patch's value property)

 Parameters:

 1. `patches` ...*object*

-   Each patch is `Object.assign`-ed to the destination item, found by the patch's value property
+   Will be `Object.assign`-ed to the destination item

 #### `sortItems`

 **SORT_ITEMS**

-If the [multi select][multiSelect] option is enabled and `shiftKey` is true, the previous sorting state is kept and modified, otherwise it is cleared before the next step:

-If already sorting by `path` in ascending order, the order is set to descending<br/>If already sorting by `path` in descending order, the order is set to ascending if `shitKey` is true, and cleared if it is false<br/>Otherwise the items are sorted by `path` in ascending order
+Toggles the sort order for `path` between ascending, descending and disabled

 Parameters: